Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07-3.md

 fashion, like the Delver's Webbing that works like a modern tactical harness full of pouches and pockets, or helmet lamps, and potion and scroll belts.

-**Camping Gear** has alchemical matches, a compass, and a timed candle that burns at a precise fixed rate, and special rations.
+**Camping Gear** has alchemical matches, a compass, a timed candle that burns at a precise fixed rate, and special rations.
 Elven rations are very expensive but three times lighter.
 Dwarven ones weight twice as much as the standard human stuff but give you poison resistance after eating them for a month or more.

 **Combat Accessories** here cover bandoleers for those people who absolutely must carry 24 throwing daggers on them, a variety of crossbow accessories, and